Llandygwydd

-Llandygwydd is a small settlement in Ceredigion, west Wales, between Newcastle Emlyn and the town of Cardigan.
+Llandygwydd is a small settlement in Ceredigion, West Wales, which lies between Newcastle Emlyn and the town of Cardigan.

 Amenities and history

 A small stream runs through the village.
 There also is a parish church with a small graveyard.

 It has no commercial buildings.
 The post office closed in 2001.
 The village hall is mostly used as a polling station by the local people.
 The village also has its own short mat bowling club, which meets at the village hall.